Med020/App-Ferri/README.md

 ## Overview

-The Product Showcase App is designed to provide a user-friendly interface for customers to explore and learn more about the range of products manufactured by [Company Name].
+The Product Showcase App is designed to provide a user-friendly interface for customers to explore and learn more about the range of products manufactured by SAPILOG.
 With this app, users can:

 - **Browse Products:** View a comprehensive list of products, each accompanied by detailed information.